Silver Lake, Minnesota

 Silver Lake is a city in McLeod County, Minnesota, United States.
 The population was 866 at the 2020 census.

 History

 Silver Lake was platted in 1881, and named for the lake near the town site.
 Silver Lake was incorporated in 1889.
 The city was co-founded by John S. Jerabek.

 Geography

+Silver Lake is in northern McLeod County, on the north shore of the lake of the same name.
+Minnesota State Highway 7 passes through the north side of the city, leading west 9 mi to Hutchinson and east 50 mi to Minneapolis.
+Glencoe, the McLeod county seat, is 10 mi to the south.